 1Password safely encrypts all your information.
 With Autofill, no item details are stored outside 1Password.

-If you turn on Autofill previews, you can preview logins for a website or app without unlocking 1Password.
-To suggest logins, 1Password needs to store the account identifiers, vault identifiers, item UUIDs, domain names, and app identifiers in plain text.
-It also stores encrypted item titles and usernames, which it only decrypts to provide a preview.
+If you turn on “Show filling suggestions”, you can preview logins for a website or app without unlocking 1Password.
+To suggest logins, 1Password needs to store the account identifiers, vault identifiers, and item UUIDs in plaintext.
+It also stores encrypted item titles, domain names, app identifiers, and usernames, which it only decrypts to provide a preview.
 This metadata is stored in the 1Password app sandbox on your device, and no other apps can access it.

-Using Autofill with 1Password does not bypass your Master Password or undermine the security of 1Password.
-Your data is encrypted with your Master Password, and that remains true even with Autofill turned on.
+Using Autofill with 1Password does not bypass your account password or undermine the security of 1Password.
+Your data is encrypted with your account password, and that remains true even with Autofill turned on.

 You are always in control

-To sign in to an account using Autofill or Autofill previews, you must unlock 1Password and choose an item.
+To sign in to an account using Autofill or filling suggestions, you must unlock 1Password and choose an item.
 As always, 1Password will only fill your credentials after you choose to fill them.

 Protect yourself when using Autofill

-If you turn on Autofill previews, guard your device passcode closely.
+If you turn on filling suggestions, guard your device passcode closely.
 Anyone who knows it can find out which websites and apps you have logins for, including your usernames for those logins.